renato-viana/ecommerce-fullstack/ecommerce-backend-api/README.md

 ### Notes

 - I'm using Docker with docker compose to start the database and the API and run the migrations.
-- I have used the "[wait-for-it.sh](https://github.com/vishnubob/wait-for-it)" script to wait for db and migrations run.
+- I have used the "[wait-for-it.sh](https://github.com/vishnubob/wait-for-it)" script to wait for the database and migrations to run.

 ### Commands

 - 'docker image build -t ecommerce-api .'
 Build the image.
+- 'docker-compose up' Starts the containers with AWS configuration.
-- 'docker-compose up' Start the containers.
+- 'docker-compose -f docker-compose.test.yml up' Starts the local environment with docker-compose.test.yml

 ### Ports